usamafazal01/Regression_model_comparison_for_price_prediction/README.md

 Data Cleaning:
 We are using supervised learning and we use on data set basically the input and output value.Libraries like pandas are basic block for cleaning the data.
 Import basic libraries like python, matplotlib and NumPy.
 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 NumPy supports a wide range of hardware and computing platforms, and plays well with distributed, GPU, and sparse array libraries

+Feature Engineering:
+We are copying the data frame into a new data frame by using copy () function.
+We are doing the feature engineering to make the other steps further easy.
+So, to check we are finding unique location by calling the location. unique () function and grouping it by calling the dfs. groupby () function for the location with aggregation function.
+Also, we made a new feature here which is price per square feet.

+Outlier Detection:
+We are just detecting and then removing the outliers, sometimes they are just not data errors but also, they are causing extreme variation in the dataset.
+We are using different techniques to detect the outliers like STANDARD DEVIATION or SIMPLE DOMAIN KNOWLEDGE.

+Model Building:
+We are building the machine learning model and then using the K fold cross validation and grid search CV to come up with the best algorithm and the best parameter.
+Machine learning model can’t interpret the text data.
+So, we have a text data in our data set (location) and we have to convert it into the numeric values.
+We are using the pandas dummy model to do it, the function called is like pd.get_dummies (df10.location). as the feature location is having the data in the form of text so this function will convert this data into the numeric values.
+When we have the 1st location, all the column will be 1 and every other value in data set is zero.